 ● Presently, Ethereum, in terms of its role as a cryptocurrency, permits you to purchase, sell or swap Ether.
 Investing in Ether for the foreseeable future is another alternative you have at your disposal.
 Apart from purchasing, you can also mine Ether.
 To know more about mining Ethereum, read the informative blog below.

 ● Potentially, Ethereum would enable the users to track the source of the product or service they are utilising.
 Also, the smart contracts functionality will make sure that the trading is done in a safe manner.
 It will eliminate intermediaries and make the process more secure.

 The recent ETH live news updates are looking optimistic for Ethereum in the short term.
 Throughout 2020, ETH has outperformed BTC.
 As per weekly chart, there is a clear price breakout over the moving averages of 100 weeks and 200 weeks previously this year.

 The breakout is also responsible for surpassing the important resistance price of $300.
 For the past two years, this has been the resistance zone.
 But the trend was finally broken, as we are witnessing the ETH/USD price go beyond $300, hurtling towards the next resistance zone at about $500.
 Check out our other blog posts for more of the latest news on Ethereum.

-A cryptocurrency wallet is a piece of software that allows you to send and receive cryptocurrencies such as Ripple.
-Most people use crypto wallets to store their private keys that are known only to your wallet – and you, obviously.
+A cryptocurrency wallet is a piece of software that allows you to send and receive such cryptocurrencies as Ripple.
+Most people use crypto wallets to store their private keys that are known only to your wallet and you.